Breakfast for Birders

 Seating is limited.
 Reservations available online @ WingsOverWater or on Saturday at the festival headquarters Blaine Middle School Cafeteria, 975 H St.

-Enjoy a delicious breakfast and presentation by Chuck Kinzner and Wayne Diaz.Diaz and Kinzer, local photographers with about 100 years of combined photographic experience, will be speaking about local birds and photography at the Sunday breakfast in what promises to be an insightful and engaging presentation.
-They are members of the Wings Over Water Steering Committee and photograph birds and wildlife in and around Whatcom County, with an emphasis on resident and migrating birds in Blaine, Semiahmoo and Birch Bay.
-Each has won multiple awards for his photographs, and both Chuck and Wayne have published their work in newspapers and magazines, including both the popular press and trade magazines.
-Their presentation will include their photographs and provide insights into the birds of the area and where and how to watch and capture images of our feathered friends.
-Wayne and Chuck are well known in the community, and lead photo walks in and around Whatcom County (times and places vary by season).
-Contact Wayne at firstname.lastname@example.org and Chuck at email@example.com or through his website: www.ckimageart.com.
+Enjoy a delicious breakfast and presentation by Chuck Kinzer and Wayne Diaz, local photographers, who will be speaking about local birds and photography at the breakfast.
+They are members of the Wings Over Water Steering Committee and photograph birds and wildlife with an emphasis on resident and migrating birds in Blaine, Semiahmoo and Birch Bay.
+Each has won multiple awards and their presentation will include their photographs and provide insights into the birds of the area and where and how to watch and capture images of our feathered friends.
+Wayne and Chuck are well known in the community, and lead photo walks in and around Whatcom County.
+Contact Wayne at email@example.com and Chuck at firstname.lastname@example.org or through his website: www.ckimageart.com

 20 Ideas for Making Your Yard a Bird Haven!